Welcome to the CITY OF ISLETON

 Over the past 8 years, Isleton has been working with the developers to complete the “Village on the Delta” housing development on the east end of town.
 The City is hoping to bring in the bay area commuters to this charming little town.
 Isleton is only 60 miles to San Francisco and 20 miles to the Bay Area Rapid Transit Station.

 In the past few years Isleton is slowly moving in a positive direction since the 2008 financial crisis.
-New businesses are starting to open up such as the Wandering Gypsy Artistry, Mei Wah Beer Room, Main Street Discoveries, Forever Summer (Antiques), The Joint Restaurant, Yes My Sweets BBQ and Catering, Looney Trinkets and Treasures, and Floating Lotus massage business.
+New businesses are starting to open up such as the Wandering Gypsy Artistry, Mei Wah Beer Room, Main Street Discoveries, Forever Summer (Antiques), The Joint Restaurant, Looney Trinkets and Treasures, and Floating Lotus massage business.
 The City is anxiously waiting for Manny's Barzzeria to open soon at 212 2nd Street (formerly Ernie's Cafe).